asyml/texar-pytorch/examples/gpt-2/README.md

 - `is_interactive`: Specifies interactive mode.
 - `max_decoding_length`: The maximum number of tokens in the sample. **Note that this includes tokens in the context**.
+- `nsamples`: Number of samples to generate for each input.

+For *top-k decoding*:

 - `temperature`: Softmax temperature of top-k sample decoding.
 Larger values (above 1.0) result in more random samples, while smaller values push the sampling distribution towards the argmax.
 Must be strictly greater than 0.
 Defaults to `0.7`.
 - `top_k`: Number of top most likely candidates from a vocab distribution in each decoding step.
 Defaults to `40`.

-- `nsamples`: Number of samples to generate for each input.
+For *top-p decoding*:
+- `top_p`: Select tokens with cumulative probability of at most 'top_p' as candidates for sampling.
+Do not specify it if you want to use top-k decoding.

 To use the GPT-2 `345M` model, specify `--config_model`: